 - In the end, click OK.

-But I have figured out that there are 5 ways to do it and easiest from all of them is a keyboard shortcut.
+Unlike Word, in Excel, there is no option on the ribbon to apply strikethrough.
+But I have figured out that there are 5 ways to do it and the easiest of all of them is a keyboard shortcut.

-Control + 5
+Ctrl + 5

 And if you are using MAC then: